google/dwh-assessment-extraction-tool/README.md

 `--skip-sql-scripts` The list of scripts to skip.
 By default, all available scripts will be executed.

-**Step 4:** Share the output zip file with the PSO Cloud Consultant.
+**Step 4:** The extraction process may take from a few minutes to hours to finish, depending on the amount of data in your database.
+Share the output files with the PSO Cloud Consultant.